matter-labs/vise/crates/vise/README.md

 **Documentation:**
 [![crate docs (main)](https://img.shields.io/badge/main-yellow.svg?label=docs)](https://matter-labs.github.io/vise/vise/)

-This library provides a high-level wrapper for defining and reporting metrics in Rust libraries and applications.
+This library provides a wrapper for defining and reporting metrics in Rust libraries and applications.
+It is based on the [`prometheus-client`] library, augmenting it with higher-level / more eloquent functionality.

 ## Features